pixijs/pixi-react/CONTRIBUTING.md

 ## License

-By contributing to React Pixi, you agree that your contributions will be licensed under its MIT license.
+By contributing to Pixi React, you agree that your contributions will be licensed under its MIT license.